How to Form Copper Bowls From Sheet Metal by Hand

 The copper needs to be softened in order to form it into bowls or any other shape.
 This process makes shaping the metal possible with hand tools and is called annealing.

 Annealing involves heating the copper to a dull red heat and allowing it to cool.
 This makes it very soft and pliable.
 When it's hammered or stressed, the copper slowly begins to harden.
 If an elaborate copper project is underway, it will need to be annealed a number of times.
+The hammer blows need to be deliberate a and focused but not hard.
 Hammering a copper sheet that is hardened can lead to disaster because it becomes more brittle, tears, or cracks under stress.
 It's better to be safe than sorry.

 How to Raise a Copper Vessel